MarcinGruchala/android-weather-app/README.md

     key="..."
     ```

-    To generate a key create a free acount on [OpenWearher site](https://openweathermap.org/i).
+    To generate a key create a free account on [OpenWearher site](https://openweathermap.org/i).
 3. Project is ready to be built

 ## Techonogies

 It is a native application that has been made using:

+- Android Studio
 - Kotlin
 - MVVM Architecture
+- Hilt for dependency injection
-- Retrofit
+- Retrofit for API calls
-- Room
+- Room for database connection

 ## Permissions

-Application requires the following permissions:
+The application requires the following permissions:

 - Network Access - is granted automatically